daviddupuis/jeffskinnerbox.github.io/content/articles/using-a-vintage-laptop-to-creating-a-x-terminal.md

 Tags: Linux
 Slug: using-a-vintage-laptop-to-creating-a-x-terminal
 Author: "Jeff Irland"
-Image: DRAFT_stamp.svg
+Image: DRAFT_stamp.png
 Summary: bla bla bla
-Status: draft

-On a whim, I visited a web aution site dealing in surplus government property.
+On a whim, I visited a web auction site dealing in surplus government property.
 I spotted two old laptops, which claimed to be still operational, and I place a bid of $40.
-A few days later, I recieved an email saying I was the proud owner of two Hp Omni Book XE3 loaded with a Celeron[^A] 32bit processor!
+A few days later, I received an email saying I was the proud owner of two Hp Omni Book XE3 loaded with a Celeron[^A] 32bit processor!
 By todays standards, the Hp Omni Book XE3 isn't exactly a race horse with its 1066 MHz clock, 128M of RAM running at 100 MHz, and 10/100 Ethernet LAN communications.
-These laptops date back to 2000, the early days of the internet, and are unashamedly equiped with a builtin phone jack / modem, [PCMCIA card slots][20], a 1.44-MB floppy disk drive, and proudly hosting Microsoft Windows 98 Second Edition!
+These laptops date back to 2000, the early days of the Internet, and are unashamedly equipped with a built in phone jack / modem, [PCMCIA card slots][20], a 1.44-MB floppy disk drive, and proudly hosting Microsoft Windows 98 Second Edition!
-Here is a more complete discription of the laptops:
+Here is a more complete description of the laptops:

-[^A]
+[^A]:
     Celeron is a brand name given by Intel Corp. to a number of different microprocessor models targeted at budget personal computers.
     [Introduced in April 1998][09], the first Celeron branded CPU was based on the Pentium II branded core.
     Subsequent Celeron branded CPUs were based on the Pentium III, Pentium 4, Pentium M, and Intel Core branded processors.
-    With Damn Small Linux loaded and running `cat /proc/cpuinfo`, it shows the processor is of Intel cpu family 6 and model 11.
+    With Damn Small Linux loaded and running `cat /proc/cpuinfo`, it shows the processor is of Intel CPU family 6 and model 11.
     This maps to Intel product code 80530, which [makes it a Pentium III (codename Tualatin)][10].

 | Feature | Description|